effusiveperiscope/gsorter/notes.md

 Fields are 'rules' that tell the sorter how to display values from an item's data dictionary; without a defined Field, no data from an associated item key will be displayed.

 ## Timestamping
-GSorter uses `ntplib` to obtain timestamps.
+GSorter uses standard python time/datetime utilities to obtain timestamps.
 These timestamps are not intended to be exhaustively accurate or as robust as a true CRDT (since NTP allows for some variation), but should be
- "precise" enough to account for merges between project files where different groups were handled by different annotators.
+ "precise" enough to account for merges between project files where different groups were handled by different annotators (as long as their system clocks were reasonably set).

 # Interface
 - I want to bcomparisonse through groups through a hierarchical interface, opening up